chadgeary/cloudworkstation/README.md

 # Variables
 Edit the vars file (.tfvars) to customize the deployment, especially:

-**bucket_name**

-- a unique bucket name, terraform will create the bucket to store various resources.

 **mgmt_cidr**

 - an IP range granted webUI and EC2 SSH access.